 What every parent of a hypermobile child needs to know

 Have you noticed that your child is particularly flexible?
 Maybe you have probably heard it said as a compliment.
-“Oh, she is so flexible, how does she sit like that? or maybe your paediatrician has noted that your child is hypermobile or has low muscle tone?
-And for a lot of children, it is completely fine.
-But for some kids, joints that move beyond their normal range are quietly making life harder in ways that nobody has connected yet.
+“Oh, she is so flexible, how does she sit like that?
+Or maybe your paediatrician has noted that your child is hypermobile or has low muscle tone?
+If you are wondering if your child’s hyper-flexibility is impacting their development or their movements, this blog was written for you!

 What is hypermobility?